TrunWu/language_processing/README.md

 # language_processing

-the untitled notebook is what I wrote at the class, which is not finished yet regarding to split the data while I instead just called the stratifiedKFold function.
+the untitled notebook is what I wrote at the class, which is not finished yet regarding to splitting the data while I instead just called the stratifiedKFold function.